tbidne/navi/README.md

 # Motivation

-Navi is useful for when one has a notification server running and wants to define custom notification events.
-For example, one may want a notification for cpu temperature.
-One can define a "service" that includes:
+Navi is useful for when we have a running notification server and want to define custom notification events.
+For example, we may want a notification for cpu temperature.
+We can define a "service" that includes:

 * The command to run.
 * The command output that should trigger a notification.